Coronavirus Update:What patients and families need to know

 The Pediatric Endocrinology Fellowship is designed to foster the development of academic pediatric endocrinologists who will become leaders and researchers in this field.

-Our independent Pediatric Endocrinology Fellowship will begin in July 2020.
-This fully funded fellowship program will support two fellows per year, for a total of six fellows.
+This fully funded fellowship program supports two fellows per year, for a total of six fellows.
 This unique fellowship combines exceptional clinical and research training in pediatric endocrinology over the course of the three years.

 The fellowship program is ACGME-accredited and leads to board eligibility for the Pediatric Endocrinology Sub-Board of the American Board of Pediatrics.
-In addition, Children’s National will continue its long history of providing clinical training to fellows in the research oriented NIH Pediatric Endocrine Fellowship program.
+In addition, Children’s National Hospital provides clinical training to fellows in the research oriented NIH Pediatric Endocrine Fellowship program.

 About the Division of Endocrinology and Diabetes